mollie/api-documentation/source/reference/v1/payments-api/create-payment.rst

 ``POST https://api.mollie.com/v1/payments?include=details.qrCode``

-QR codes can be generated for iDEAL, Bitcoin, Bancontact and bank transfer payments.
+QR codes can be generated for iDEAL, Bancontact and bank transfer payments.

 Refer to the :doc:`Get payment </reference/v1/payments-api/get-payment>` reference to see what the API response looks like when the QR code is included.

 Response
 --------
-``201`` ``application/json; charset=utf-8``
+``201`` ``application/json``

-A payment object is returned, as described in :doc:`Get payment </reference/v1/payments-api/get-payment>`.
+A payment object is returned, as described in :doc:`/reference/v1/payments-api/get-payment`.

 Example
 -------